Whether you’re in the mood for a quick and easy meal or something a little more unique, these authentic udon noodle recipes are sure to please.

 Is there anything better than tender, juicy beef with chewy, saucy noodles?
 I don’t think so!

-The vegetables add crunch and sweetness to the dish, and the sauce provides a balance of salty and sweet flavors.
+The vegetables add crunch and sweetness while the sauce provides a balance of salty and sweet flavors.

 Hoisin noodles are just what you need when you’re craving takeout but trying to save some money.